SmartViking/quizsite/README.md

 Just a quiz site.
 Made for no real reason.

+Before you run `python quizsite.py`, you must run `sqlite3 questions.db < questions.sql` or something that will perform the same task.

 License
 --
 This program is licensed under the GNU GPLv3.
 You can find a copy of the license in the file `gpl.txt`.